-Have you ever awakened, stood up from bed, and felt a horrible pain in your back?
+Bottom line: you want to relieve back pain.
+That’s one of the top reasons people visit the doctor as they age.
+Have you ever gotten up from the bed and felt a horrible pain in your back?
 After sitting for a while, you stand up, and you get back pain?
 Or, if you stand too long, you feel a need to sit down to relieve the pain in your back?
 These are common complaints I hear daily.
 The #3 injury for doctor visits is back pain.
 What is equally amazing is the various treatments that people have endured with little to no improvement.
 Back braces, injections, strength training exercises, and even surgery trying to stop the pain.
 Every professional is doing what they were taught to do for back pain.
 I did the same thing until I learned why my back hurt.

 When you stand up after sitting or lying down, the cause is rarely the back.
 This usually means that the front of your thighs, the quads, or the inner thighs are pulling the pelvis forward which will put a kink in your low back.
 If when sitting you feel a need to stand up because your back hurts, then it is likely that the hamstrings are pulling the pelvis backward, again putting pressure on the low spine.
 Over time either can lead to disc issues or pinched nerves.